Friday, 15 November 2024

 The shift to a contactless world

-Contactless technology continues to grow in popularity.
+Contactless payment technology continues to grow in popularity.
 At a time when so many are worried about COVID-19 and social distancing, contactless payments have helped reduce direct physical contact in the retail and dining industries.

 What exactly are contactless payments?
 How do they work?
 Besides social distancing, what other benefits does the technology offer?